-From 2011 to 2014, then, Wisconsin's publicsector unions lost 58,878 members.
-Obviously, rightto-work cannot be the cause of this decline; as noted earlier, Act 10 was not a right-to-work law, and rightto-work was passed only in 2015.
-Other factors must be in play.
-These factors may include Act 10's limitation of bargaining to wages only (with a cap based on the consumer price index),22 Act 10's requirement that a union demonstrate member support through an annual recertification election, and changes in the state budget.23
+From 2011 to 2014, then, Wisconsin's public-sector unions lost 58,878 members.
+It is not clear that right-to-work is responsible for this decline.
+Other factors could be in play.
+These factors may include Act 10's limitation of bargaining to wages only (with a cap based on the consumer price index that can only be overcome by a referendum), 22 Act 10's requirement that a union demonstrate member support through an annual recertification election, and changes in the state budget.
+23